Our Classroom Environments

-Our Classroom Environments**

->

-> A HANDS-ON LEARNING EXPERIENCE
+A HANDS-ON LEARNING EXPERIENCE

->

-> At Ladybird Montessori School, we created our first Montessori Elementary Classroom in the fall of 2018.
-The guide in the classroom holds both a bachelors of education in EC-6 and a Masters level Montessori Elementary Education credential.
-The classroom has one guide to a maximum of a fifteen-child ratio and serves children from 6-10 years of age, and the 1st-3rd grade.
+At Ladybird Montessori School, we created our first Montessori Elementary Classroom in the fall of 2018.
+Our Lead Guide in the Lower Elementary classroom holds both a bachelors of education in EC-6 and a Masters level Montessori Elementary Education credential.
+The classroom has one guide to a maximum of a fifteen-child ratio and serves children from 6-9 years of age, and the 1st-3rd grade.
 Our Lead Guide of our Upper Elementary program holds a Masters Degree as a Reading Specialist and a Masters Level Montessori Elementary Education credential.
 Our Upper Elementary serves children from 9-12 years of age, and 4th -6th grade.
-The elementary classroom will be furnished with a complete set of Montessori Elementary Curriculum.
-Part of the program will include ging to the working farm on campus daily to care for the animals.
+The elementary classroom is furnished with a complete set of Montessori Elementary Curriculum.
+Part of the program will include going to the working farm on campus daily to care for the animals.
 The elementary program offers a continuum built on the preschool experience.
 The environment reflects a new stage of development and offers the following:

->

-> Integration of the arts, sciences, geography, history, and language that evokes the native imagination and abstraction of the elementary child.
+Integration of the arts, sciences, geography, history, and language that evokes the native imagination and abstraction of the elementary child.